Membership Overview

 Attendance

-Our unit meets one weekend per month from 0900 to 1500, with extended schedules available in the footer of our website.
-Each drill includes physical training (PT), marching exercises, and hands-on training designed to expose cadets to various military occupations and skills.
-Service members from the Navy and other armed forces may also visit to share their experiences or lead instructional sessions.
+Cadets are required to attend one drill weekend per month from 0900 to 1530.
+Each drill includes physical training (PT), marching exercises, and hands-on training to develop military skills.
+Service members may also visit to provide instruction and mentorship.

 Physical Readiness Test (PRT)